ds-wizard/guide/docs/application/projects/list/detail/questionnaire.rst

 - **List of references** - links to additional external resources related to the question
 - **List of experts** - whom to contact when help is needed with answering the question

-Based on our role in the project and specific instance settings there are some additional actions besides answering the question:
+Based on our project sharing role, global permissions, and specific instance settings there are some additional actions besides answering the question:

 - :ref:`Add TODO<todos>`
 - :ref:`Add comment<add-comment>`